iamitshri/Springboot-Redis/README.md

-Install Redis on the locally to run this sample app
+Install Redis locally to run this sample app